Context-Based Dynamic Pricing with Online Clustering: Introduction

 Pricing low-sale products is often challenging due to the limited sales records available for demand estimation.
 In fast-evolving markets (e.g., fashion or online advertising), demand data from the distant past may not be useful for predicting customers' purchasing behavior in the near future.
-Classical statistical estimation theory has shown that data insufficiency leads to large estimation error of the underlying demand, which results in sub-optimal pricing decisions.
-In fact, the research on dynamic pricing of products with little sales data remains relatively unexplored.
+Classical statistical estimation theory has shown that data insufficiency leads to large estimation error of the underlying demand, which results in sub-optimal pricing decisions. { To overcome the issue of data insufficiency, some literature in other applications such as customer segmentation cluster the objects (i.e., customers) using their feature data (see e.g., \citealt{su2015method}).
+However, clustering low-sale products by their features may not always work well. { For the following two reasons, in this paper we choose to define clusters based on demand patterns rather than features for low-sale products: i) Some products with very similar features may have very different demand, e.g., two bags with same/similar appearance may have totally different demand because one belongs to a famous brand and the other is a copycat (only difference is the feature of product brand). ii) Some (seemingly) completely unrelated products may exhibit same or similar demand pattern. } } In fact, the research on dynamic pricing of products with little sales data remains relatively unexplored.
 To the best of our knowledge, there exists no dynamic pricing policy in the literature for low-sale products that admits theoretical performance guarantee.
-This paper fills the gap by developing adaptive context-based dynamic pricing learning algorithms for low-sale products, and our results show that the algorithms perform well both theoretically and numerically (including a field experiment).
+This paper fills the gap by developing adaptive context-based dynamic pricing learning algorithms for low-sale products, and our results show that the algorithms perform well both theoretically and numerically.